 - The Shikumen, or literally "stone gate" is a style of housing in Shanghai, which blended features of east and west.
-The Shikudoor architectural style has become the most distinctive feature of the folk house construction in Shanghai.
+The Shikudoor architectural style has become the most distinctive feature of folk house construction in Shanghai.

-- When you walk into Xin Tian Di, you will get the taste both of Shanghai in the 1920's and the sonic modern lifestyle of urbanites of the 21st century.
+- When you walk into Xintiandi, you will get a taste both of Shanghai in the 1920s and the sonic modern lifestyle of urbanites of the 21st century.

-LocationPudong area, near Huangpo South Road and Taichuan Road
+Pudong area, near Huangpi South Road and Taichuan Road

 - At night, it becomes an entertainment complex.